coostdocs/codoc/content/en/co/json.md

 - Versions 2-5 add a value of integer type.
 - The sixth version adds a value of double type.
 - Versions 7-10 add a value of string type.
-- **Reminder: **for performance reasons, it is required that the key cannot contain double quotes, and it is best not to contain any escape characters.
+- **NOTE**: for performance reasons, it is required that the key cannot contain double quotes, and it is best not to contain any escape characters.
 I have never seen anyone use it in this way.
 If so, please let me know and I will consider supporting it.